HPC Quick Start Guide

 -----This next section is for Windows only-----

-- Before we start, we need to download the secure shell from the internet.
+- Before we start, we need to download PuTTY from the internet.

 - A screen similar to this should appear, Click Next.

-- If everything went well you will notice the icons in the block on your desktop.
+- If everything went well you will notice the PuTTY icon on your desktop.

-- A window similar to this should open, with three options, Host Name, User Name, Port Number, and Authentication method.
+- A window similar to this should open, with three options, File Protocol, Host Name, Port Number, User name and passoword.

 - Now to connect to these remote computers we need a name that could look similar to this:

 - It should look similar to this.
-We will not be dealing with the Port Number, and the Authentication Method since it won’t be needed for this tutorial.
+We will not be dealing with the Port Number, and the File Protocol since it won’t be needed for this tutorial.

 - An agreement could appear after clicking yes, just click ok.

-- This new window should appear at the end, just enter the password that was given by your administrator.
+- This new window should appear at the end.

 - Now you are able to grab, drop, and edit files from your local to your remote computer by just using your mouse.